Sustainable Labs

 - Sharing freezer space

-Explore Energy Management’s ULT Freezer Rebate Program and connect with the Fume Hoods and Lab Exhaust Program to learn more about NC State’s energy initiatives and get involved.
+Learn more about NC State’s energy initiatives by exploring Energy Management’s ULT Freezer Rebate Program and the Fume Hoods and Lab Exhaust Program.

 NC State labs generate both hazardous and non-hazardous waste.
 A Sustainable Lab partners with both Environmental Health and Safety and Waste Reduction and Recycling to best assess its specific waste management strategies.
 Sustainable labs also explore lab product suppliers that design out waste in their processes and offer take-back programs for recycling and reuse.
 Other strategies include: